Pramilachaudhary/EDA_Project/writeup.md

   5. again cleaned the data for abnormalities in the data set like outlier, negative values
   6. calculated total traffic(Sum) for each station
   7. created a function which accepts the list of the top 10 station names  and plots the graph for each of them with hourly average traffic
-  8. created another similar function for ploting the graph for each station  with average traffic Vs day of week
+  8. created another similar function for plotting the graph for each station  with average traffic Vs day of week

 # Tools
 Python: Defing functions